Updated May 1, 2022

-The following guidelines for campus visitors take effect from August 16, 2021 until further notice, are part of the Protect Purdue Plan and were developed to help ensure the health and safety of the campus community.
+The following guidelines for campus visitors are in place until further notice, and are part of the Protect Purdue Plan and were developed to help ensure the health and safety of the campus community.
 It is important to note that these guidelines may be modified as the COVID-19 situation and corresponding federal, state and local guidance continues to evolve.
 These policies will be reviewed regularly.

 - Colleges, divisions, and academic and research units who invite and host visitors are responsible for ensuring that any visitor sponsored by the unit is fully aware of and completely adheres to the Protect Purdue guidelines in place on campus at the time of their visit.
 Any documented non-compliance will result in cancellation of the visit.

 - The Division of Enrollment Management may hold admissions programs and tours on campus in compliance with all Protect Purdue guidelines.